Wickham Park Home Page

 Entry information

 The run course starts at the "run start" sign at the SE corner of the parking lot just NE of the south entrance (from Parkway Drive) to Wickham Park.
 Go 0.13 mi.
 NE on paved road (or run on the grass along side if you are allergic to pavement), and turn right onto the grass just after you pass the dirt road to the archery area.
 Cross a ditch into the woods, then immediately follow the trail right (S), then left (E) along a dry canal.
-The trail turns left (N) and joins another trail on the right at 0.22 mi.
+Do not stay on the wide firebreak that goes east.
+The trail turns left (N).
 Continue N to a T-junction on a grassy road at 0.38 mile and turn right.
-(These side trails do not appear on the map).
+(A lot of these side trails do not appear on the map).

-At 0.44 mi. just after the grassy road turns N, turn right onto a smaller trail that is easy to miss.
-After 20 ft. turn right (S) again, then follow the trail as it heads E. At 1/2 mile you will duck under a low tree.
+At 0.44 mi. just after the grassy road turns N and passes a firebreak, turn right onto a smaller trail that is easy to miss.
+After 20 ft. turn right (S) again, then follow the trail as it heads E. At 1/2 mile you will pass an old cement block oven which will remind you of the weather.
 Check your watch here.
 Was that slow or what?

-The trail turns left, so follow it N. At 0.62 mi. you will see a dead pine tree leaning over the trail on the right side.
+The trail turns left at a signed junction, so follow it N. At 0.62 mi. the trail curves to the west with a side trail going NE.
 Make a note of this location.
 On your 14'th lap you will turn around here.
 For the first 13 laps, just keep going N and ignore all the little side trails that will get you hopelessly lost.
-Continue as you are forced to turn left (W).

 At 0.75 mi. you will see a wooden 4x4 post and a wooden bridge over a creek to your right.
 The creek comes from a natural spring.
 Cross the bridge and turn left (W) along the shaded and rooty trail.
 Continue W past the second bridge (don't cross it).
 At the next intersection at 0.81 mi. is a fork in the trail with a big tree in the middle.
 Go right (N) here.

 At the SW NW corner coninue N over Soccerfield Ridge and down the other side.
 As you cross the ridge, you may appreciate the fact that you have doubled your elevation above sea level (from 17 ft to 34 ft).
 On the other side, you will find a trail heading NW.
 Follow it for about 200 feet to a T junction, and turn right (N).
 After another 100 feet, you reach another T junction at a dirt road.
 Turn right (E) again.
-After another 100 feet, the road ends, and forks into 2 trails.
+After another 100 feet, a trail forks to the right, and forks into 2 trails.
 This is the one mile point.
 Check your watch again.
 And you thought your first 1/2 mile was slow!

 At 1.80 mi. you come to a 4 way intersection.
 Turn sharply left (S).
 You will notice that you are running on soft sugar sand about a foot deep.
 This is Sahara Street.
 By now you have probably fallen off your 4:48/mile marathon pace, but don't despair.
 With an easy 5:48/mile pace you still have a shot at the 50 mile prize money.

-Continue straight S across a 4 way intersection at 1.90 mi. where the road divides.
-Stay in the right lane.
+Continue straight S across a 4 way intersection at 1.90 mi.
 At 1.95 mi. turn right (W) onto a trail that is easy to miss.
-This is the old 50 mile course through Armageddon, an old burn area where there is no shade to protect you from the relentless burning sun.
+Do not turn right on the trail right before it that goes NW.
+This area is Armageddon, an old burn area where there is no shade to protect you from the relentless burning sun.
 At 2 miles, go straight across a 4 way intersection and check your watch.
 And you thought your first mile was slow!
 Oh well, maybe you can still maintain a 6:52/mile pace to claim the 100 mile prize money.

 At the start/finish at 3.75 mi., write down your time for lap 1.
-Repeat 7 times for the marathon and be sure to write down an accurate split just in case you don't finish 50 miles and this becomes your official time.
-Then repeat 7 more times for the 50, except that on the last lap (your 14'th), just go up to the leaning tree at 0.62 mi., touch it, and come back.
+Just write the hours and minutes since you started.
+Repeat 7 times for the marathon and be sure to write down an accurate split (including seconds) just in case you don't finish 50 miles and this becomes your official time.
+Then repeat 7 more times for the 50, except that on the last lap (your 14'th), just go up to the turn around at 0.62 mi., touch it, and come back.
 Be sure to eat and rest, so that you will be ready to do this again tomorrow for the 100 mile, and the following 2 days after that for the 200.

 Map of Wickham Park (from Florida Orienteering, just ignore all the little red circles).
 The area shown is 1 mile by 1 mile.
 Download map.